• Skip to primary navigation

 Jump to Recipe Print Recipe

-In a large mixing bowl I mixed together broken up digestive biscuits, mini marshmallows and a selection of orange chocolates.
-In a pan on a low heat I melted together the dark chocolate, milk chocolate, golden syrup and butter.
+In a large mixing bowl, mix together broken up digestive biscuits, mini marshmallows and a selection of orange chocolates.
+In a pan on a low heat, melt together the dark chocolate, milk chocolate, golden syrup and butter.

-I mixed about three quarters of the chocolate mixture into the bowl of fillings until well coated.
-Then I put the mixture into the tin and pressed it down.
-Then I poured over the remaining chocolate mixture and smoothed it over the top to fill in any gaps.
-Then I decorated the top with more orange chocolates.
+Mix about three quarters of the chocolate mixture into the bowl of fillings until well coated.
+Then put the mixture into the tin and press it down.
+Then pour over the remaining chocolate mixture and smooth it over the top to fill in any gaps.
+Then decorated the top with more orange chocolates.

 Chocolate Orange Rocky Road